Skip to content

 The terms white hat and black hat within SEO are often not as clear-cut as they might seem.
 Tactics that were once perfectly acceptable are now penalized, and the boundaries continue to shift as algorithms evolve.
 Today, we set down a definitive (though flexible) framework within which you can assess the ethics of any SEO firm, also known as ethical SEO.

 Black hat SEO is commonly understood as the use of manipulative practices to increase a website’s search visibility.
 However, when you start investigating the details of SEO and digital marketing services, it quickly becomes clear that far more precision is needed in the definition of white hat and black hat.
-Below is an ethical framework that potential clients can use to judge the credibility of an SEO provider.
+Below is an updated ethical SEO framework for both SEO professionals and potential clients, so that they can use it to judge the credibility of an SEO provider.

 No Intentional Harm to a Client

-SEO practitioners should never employ tactics that risk long-term damage to a client’s website.
+SEO practitioners should never employ short-term tactics that risk long-term damage to a client’s website.
 Many black-hat techniques rely on short-term ranking boosts that can result in penalties or deindexing.
+Today, most of the black-hat techniques are not working anymore.
+So, don’t try to outsmart Google’s ranking algorithms.
 Harm should be understood as direct, potential, or eventual harm caused by violating search engine guidelines.
 To analyze the success in white-hat SEO, we need to understand the SEO metrics that will truly highlight the business impact.

 Google and other search engines regularly publish updated guidelines for content and indexing.
+Sometimes, what used to work in the past seems to violate policies when major updates occur in search engines.
+Small technical mistakes on your website could violate Google’s spam policies, potentially resulting in a loss in ranking.
 To be considered ethical, an SEO firm must comply with these standards, monitor changes, and adjust practices accordingly.
 Ethical SEO means proactively aligning with updates rather than exploiting loopholes that could later backfire.

 No Intentional Misleading of Users